Privacy

 as confidential.
 Any copies of your family tree data which you make

-publically available would normally require this information about living people
+publicly available would normally require this information about living people

 to be removed unless those with access to the information are trusted.